jimstudt/ook-decoder/README.md

 In general, ookd matters for performance, but the clients don't.
 The data reduction between the two is just too large for the clients to matter.

+### Building on Mac OS X ###

+Building rtl-sdr is a nuisance under Mac OS X. You will need to install a bunch of utilities.
+I made it build with:

+    $ sudo chmod 2775 /usr/local/include
+    $ brew install cmake
+    $ brew install pkgconfig
+    $ brew install libusb
+    $ mkdir build
+    $ cd build
+    $ cmake ..
+    $ make
+    $ make install

 Credits
 -------